About

 180525_AlexaWiley_1_-0780

-Alexa Wiley is the songwriter that curates the band’s unique collaborative blend of meaningful lyrics integrated with Bret Malmquist’s lead guitar work, Steve Dearborn’s multi-instrumental arrangements, Dale Turnbull’s bass accents and Sean Oldham’s adept drumming.
+Alexa Wiley is the songwriter that curates the Wilderness band’s unique collaborative blend of meaningful lyrics integrated with Bret Malmquist’s lead guitar work, Steve Dearborn’s multi-instrumental arrangements, Dale Turnbull’s bass accents and Sean Oldham’s adept drumming.
 The band’s creations are a mix of poetry, jazz, world beat, country, rock, and folk accented by evocative vocal harmonies.

 Alexa Wiley has opened for and played with an outrageous range of fellow musicians, from legendary American folk icon Michael Hurley to brilliant Oregon artists such as Richmond Fontaine, fisher poet David Densmore, and local Portland working musicians such as Lincoln Crockett, Freddy Trujillo, Kris Deelane & Dan Haley.